 Why I Wrote This

-I wrote this because what I’ve been seeing in the Daily Camera, on CNN, in NYTimes and other media does not match what I have personally witnessed or what I have heard from eyewittness accounts of those who were there.
+I wrote this because what I’ve been seeing in the Daily Camera, on CNN, in NY Times and other media does not match what I have personally witnessed or what I have heard from eyewittness accounts of those who were there.
 Before 2020, I believed much of what I read in the Daily Camera, in the New York Times, and on CNN.
 Today I realize that because of the rise of social media, traditional news outlets have lost market share and are struggling to pay the bills.
 They no longer have the resources to check their facts.
-Most have been bought by up by just six corporations that have gutted their research departments.
+Most media outlets are owned by just six corporations that have gutted their research departments.
 I used to trust these news sources, and now I no longer do.
 Freedom is in peril when the truth is not known.

 On January 6, I watched the events at the Capitol unfold on Youtube.
 At first, I watched in amusement to see a guy wearing a Viking headdress chatting with a smiling Capitol policeman.
-I saw laughing tourists wandering around taking selfies.
-Watching them tour the capital reminded me of the times, many years ago, as a visitor, when I had wandered around the Capitol and sat in on Senate hearings.
+I saw laughing, grey-haired tourists wandering around taking selfies in the Rotunda.
+Watching them tour the capital reminded me of the times, in the early 1980s, as a visitor, when I had wandered around the Capitol and sat in on Senate hearings.
 At that time, everyone was allowed into the Capital.

-A few days later, I saw another Jayden X video on the Washington Post website.
+A few days later, I saw another Jayden X video, this time on the Washington Post website.
 This was video showing Ashli Babbit being shot.
 Horrifying.
-I later learned that both the Washington Post and CNN had paid John Sullivan substantial money for those videos.
-I also heard CNN, the Washington Post, and other reporters say that there was no evidence of anti-Trump supporters in the Capitol.
+I later learned that both the Washington Post and CNN had each paid John Sullivan $35,000 for those videos.
+Reporters on CNN, the Washington Post, and elsewhere say that there was no evidence of anti-Trump supporters in the Capitol.
 What?
-How could they say this when one of the most widely shown videos was taken by a Trump hater???
+How could they say this when one of the most widely shown videos was taken by a Trump hater that they paid???
 Were they naive or intentionally deceptive?
 It took me one minute to discover John Sullivan hated Trump.

 The news said that this was a coup attempt, but this at first seemed absurd.
 Laughing people who chat with police officers and take selfies are not insurrectionists.
 Aside from the police, not a single protester had a gun.
 The only weapons were a flag pole and twisty ties.
 The cranky ones, like John Sullivan, seem like Trump haters.